Fire and Emergency New Zealand: Ranks and insignia

 The epaulette markings used by Fire and Emergency are similar to those used by the New Zealand Police and the New Zealand Army, except for the use of impellers instead of pips and bars in place of chevrons.
 The current colour scheme for helmets was rolled out in late 2013, with the intention to make it easier to identify the command structure at a large-scale, multi-agency incident.

 Appliances and vehicles

 The basic urban appliance in New Zealand is the Pump Tender and the Pump Rescue Tender.
 The Pump Tender is primarily equipped for fires, while the Pump Rescue Tender is additionally equipped with rescue equipment for motor vehicle accidents and vehicle extrication.

-Vehicle Callsigns
+Vehicle callsigns

-Fire and Emergency uses a relatively simple callsign system.
-In most cases, the callsign of any particular vehicle has; for the first part, two numbers which represent the station it is from, and one or two numbers representing the type of appliance it is.
-For Example, Auckland City's main pump appliance, Auckland City 207, has "20" representing the station - Auckland City; and "7" representing the type of appliance - Pump Rescue Tender.
+Operational Fire and Emergency vehicles have a three-digit or four-digit callsign.
+The first two numbers represent the station the vehicle is based at, while the last one or two digits represent the vehicle function and designation.
+For example, Auckland City fire station's main appliance is Auckland City 207: "20" is the designation for Auckland City station; and "7" representing the type of appliance – a pump rescue tender.

-This is a list of commonly encountered appliance callsigns (the latter, in this case, meaning the appliance type):
+This is a list of commonly encountered appliance callsigns (the letter, in this case, meaning the appliance type):